ee16hls/ee16hls.github.io/README.md

 # Hannah Sherwood
-Portfolio of Work

-Hi, I'm Hannah!
-I'm PhD student at the University of Leeds.
-This site is my portfolio of work contrinuting to the module 'Programming for Geographical Information Analysis: Core Skills' with the School of Geography.
+This is a personal page which hosts my portfolio of work for the module GEOG 5990M with links to the associated Github repository.